-Copley Hospital opened its doors, in September 1932, replacing “the old Wheelock Place” on Washington Highway near the upper end of Maple Street in Morrisville, Vermont.
+Copley Hospital opened its doors September 1932, replacing “the old Wheelock Place” on Washington Highway near the upper end of Maple Street in Morrisville, Vermont.

-In May 1933, the Copley Hospital Auxiliary formed.
-It’s mission remains to this day to raise funds for Copley Hospital.
+In May 1933, the Copley Hospital Auxiliary formed and to this day its mission remains the same: to raise funds for Copley Hospital.

-Thanks to community support, a new facility was built further down Washington Highway.
-Its doors opened in November 1958.
+Thanks to community support, a new facility was built further down Washington Highway opening in November 1958.
 The former hospital later became a nursing home.

 Same-day Surgery and Cancer Therapy were introduced in 1981; a precursor to the robust Outpatient Services Center Copley now offers.

 In July 1982, the New York Times credited Copley Hospital as an important factor in drawing skilled specialists to the area in a lengthy feature article entitled “As Physician Supply Swells, More Doctors Choose Life in Rural America.”
 An excerpt: “A major attraction for these doctors is Copley Hospital, now a modern 54-bed facility with the latest in nuclear medicine, ultrasound diagnostic devices and the like.”